-The Foundation’s work is divided into three categories: culture and education programme division (led by Artistic Director Kati Ilves), communication and marketing division (led by Head of Communication and Marketing Division Marili Vihmann) and finance and administrations division (led by Financial Manager Toomas Peterson).
+The Foundation’s work is divided into three categories: culture and education programme division (led by Artistic Director Kati Torp), communication and marketing division (led by Head of Communication and Marketing Division Marili Vihmann) and finance and administrations division (led by Financial Manager Toomas Peterson).
 Southern Estonian cooperation is directly handled by the Member of the Board (and Regional Coordinator Annela Laaneots).

 Southern Estonian cooperation